WeerasingheMSC/coveragX_Taskly/README.md

   docker-compose down
   ```

-Enjoy using the Full Stack To-Do App!
+Enjoy using the Taskly App!